CodeTemplar99/ai-voice-transcriptor/README.md

 - **APIs**: The project integrates two APIs:
   - **Deepgram API**: Utilized for Speech to Text functionality.
   - **OpenAI API**: Utilized for AI insights such as transcription and summary generation.
-- **MVP Reference**: A link to the current MVP provided by the company for a deeper understanding of the project is accessible [here](https://1drv.ms/f/s!AlpJiFHTWG8ijT1-_Do-ylWF04fQ).

 ## Installation Steps